Wolsten/Baffled-By-Science/src/routes/blog/2022/the-crisis-in-ukraine.md

 Could the west (NATO and the European Union) have promoted western values (assuming we can agree what they are) whilst maintaining Ukraine and other eastern european countries as strong allies?
 Allies with whom we extend every cooperation apart from formal membership of NATO and the EU unless and until Russia joins the fold of democratic nations?

 Likewise, could we staunchly defend our own borders and put in place clear and unambiguous contingencies in the event of a future crisis such as this?
-Could we achieve unanimous commitment within NATO to planning and action, supported by guaranteed minimum defense spending?
+Could we achieve unanimous commitment within NATO to planning and action, supported by guaranteed minimum defence spending?

 ## Conclusions